 The museum is free and has an extensive collection of Islamic art organised chronologically with the highest floor left for alternating exhibits.
 If you are looking for souvenirs, the gift shop on the main floor has a fantastic selection of books, trinkets and art.
 One of the best features of the museum is the café overlooking the Gulf making for a beautiful and relaxing break.
 Since I was at the museum on a Saturday, the park next door was holding their weekly market.
 Only 15 % of Doha are locals while everyone else is a migrant worker.
 This Saturday market is a perfect opportunity to see the city’s diversity: Indonesians, Thais, Malaysians, and Indians all selling their cultural foods.
 The entire park smelled like pad thai, beef soup and Indian Biryani.
 Oh and just a warning but the Indonesian meatballs were super spicy!
 In addition to food, the park was full with various vendors selling handmade art or second-hand clothes.

-Doha Stopover Airport Hotel
+Doha Stop over Airport Hotel

-If you choose to stay in the airport for your time in Doha, there are a couple of great options to spend a long layover.
+If you choose to stay in the airport during your time in Doha, there are a couple of great options to spend a long layover.
 For those who want a high level of comfort, the “Airport Hotel”, yes that’s the official name, offers the best option.
-Th hotel located in Hamad airport is only available to people on a layover.
+The Doha airport short stay hotel located in Hamad airport is only available to people on a layover.
 The rooms are well-organised and offer all of the amenities one comes to expect from a 4-star hotel.
 All hotel reservations come with access to the “Vitality” — a fitness centre with a pool, gym, massage area, and squash court.
 If you do decide to use the lounge, remember to bring your bathing suit and a towel, but for those who forget, bathing suits are available for around 30 USD.
 One of the coolest aspects of the fitness centre is the squash court.
 For those travelling alone, the spa will rent you running shoes and will even provide someone to play with; it’s a great way to kill some time.
 With this said, though, for an 8-24 hour layover a hotel room is approx. 200 USD and I do not recommend this option unless you have money to burn.

 Travelling to the Middle East?
 Check out these articles: